18vmck/AmazonWebScraper/README.md

 This will add the directory as a variable and the *.command.sh* source file to your .bashrc script, this can be found in the *AmazonWebScraper(OS)/python-code/resources* directory

-**If it doesn't work immediately, restart bash shell, needs to resource .bashrc**
+**If it doesn't work immediately, restart bash shell, needs to re-source .bashrc**

 ### Requirements:
 ***( - Having bash